-In 1994 when two fishermen lost their lives off the Cornish coast below a recently closed Coastguard lookout, local people decided to open and restore the visual watch.
+In 1994 when two fishermen lost their lives off the Cornish coast near a recently closed Coastguard lookout, local people decided to open and restore the visual watch.
 When the first station was opened at Bass Point on the Lizard, NCI was born.
-Today 49 stations keep a visual watch around the coastline of England and Wales, with more in the pipeline subject to available funding.
+Today 56 stations keep a visual watch around the coastline of England and Wales, with more in the pipeline.

-> High technology and sophisticated systems such as radar and telecommunications have vastly improved safety at sea, but there is no substitute for a watchful pair of eyes.
+High technology and sophisticated systems such as radar and telecommunications have vastly improved safety at sea, but there is no substitute for a watchful pair of eyes.
 Accidents do happen and a computer or technology cannot spot a distress flare, an overturned boat, a yacht with problems, a water sports enthusiast in difficulty, or children or adults in trouble, or possible pollution incidents.
 That is why our lookouts and watchkeepers are an important service provider to all those who use our coastal waters, footpaths and coastline.

 Each station is manned by a team of fully trained and dedicated volunteers who keep a daylight watch up to 365 days a year.
 Stations are equipped with telescopes, radar, telephone and weather instrumentation as well as up to date charts.
 Close contact with the Maritime Coastguard Agency (MCA) aims to promote stations to Declared Facility Status in order to become an integral part of the National Search and Rescue Structure.

 Watchkeepers come from all walks of life and offer a wide range of skills and experience.
 Full training ensures that volunteers reach the high standard expected by the NCI and HM Coastguard.
 Regular assessments take place at all stations and retraining programmes are held to maintain standards and keep watchkeepers up to date with the latest legislation or improved operational procedures.